Cuba-Junky

 Sure ... as long as it's not drawn on an American bank.
 Unfortunately, it's part of the US embargo restrictions on Cuba.
 No US travelers cheques either.
 Americans have to carry cash.

 Fortunately, almost all hotels have safes in the room.
-As for casa particulares; mostly they are to trust, because the owners of a casa are to frightend to loose their licensee because something "bad" happened with a tourist in their home.
+As for casa particulares; mostly they are to trust, because the owners of a casa are to frightened to loose their licensee because something "bad" happened with a tourist in their home.

 I hear many prescription drugs are not available in Cuba ... what if I get sick?